-If seeking to make changes to a specific site or sites, please provide the address or identify the area purchased it as a rural block.
+Due to all the encroaching subdivisions and motorway our land is no longer fit for what we initially bought it for a rural block to graze and breed horses on.
+John Paterson Drive is a dramatically different set up from when we purchased it as a rural block.
 The land right up to John Paterson Drive has been developed into residential blocks and the Motorway has been built right up to us as well.
 So our land is now much more suited to residential than rural lifestyle.
-We have great public transport options and are also close to the motorway and cycle trails so we have great access into the city and also to Prebbleton, Hornby, Rolleston etc.
+We have great public transport options and are also close to the motorway and cycle trails so we have great access into the city and also to Prebbleton, Hornby, Rolleston etc. Richmond Road has already connected John Paterson Drive to the Knight Stream and Longhurst subdivisions .